 Infectious agents, such as viruses and bacteria, are the causes of several common cancers.
 Infection with the bacterium Helicobacter pylori predisposes to gastric cancer.
 Chronic infection with HBV, HCV predisposes to hepatocellular carcinoma.
-In this blog post you can find list of bacterial, viral and parasitic agents who have found to cause or predispose individuals to various types of cancer.
+In this blog post, you can find a list of bacterial, viral, and parasitic agents that have found to cause or predispose individuals to various types of cancer.

 List of viruses that causes cancer